M1 Distribution Home

 • Engraved front panels

-The Mono is the single channel API 500 series version of the GAMA (Golden Age Microphone Amp), with all the capabilities, features, and quality of the original.
+The Mono GAMA is the single-channel API 500 Series version of the Golden Age Microphone Amp, with all the capabilities, features, and quality of the original.
 The Shadow Hills Mono Gama is centered around our custom discrete op-amp.
 This no-compromise design exudes hugeness, fidelity, punchiness and depth, across the full frequency range, without becoming veiled or choked.

 The preamplifier input is transformer balanced and utilizes an original Jensen input transformer.
 We couldn't decide which vintage output transformer we liked best, so we had our favorites perfectly recreated, and included them all.
 You can change the output transformer by cranking the knob, thus changing the tonal capabilities to compliment to whatever material you are recording.
 This allows you to audition different settings to find the perfect match for microphone or direct input without patching and un-patching other preamps, and possibly alleviating the need for EQ.
 Choose between Nickel, Discrete, or Steel settings.
 Each transformer position is stellar unto itself, but the capability of switching between them is like having three great pre's in one.